UPHL-BioNGS/Cecret/paper/paper.md

 ## State of the Field

 Early in the SARS-CoV-2 pandemic, viral genomic surveillance workflows were often assembled from heterogeneous tools with limited standardization.
 While the ARTIC Network provided widely adopted laboratory protocols and associated bioinformatics guidance, these pipelines were primarily designed for ONT data and required adaptation for other sequencing platforms [@Quick:2017].
-Public health laboratories using Illumina-based amplicon sequencing frequently relied on custom scripts and locally maintained workflows, resulting in variability in analytical outcomes and reduced reproducibility across institutions.
+Public health laboratories using Illumina-based amplicon sequencing frequently relied on custom scripts and locally maintained workflows, resulting in variability in analytical results and reduced reproducibility across institutions.

 Since 2020, the field has progressed toward standardized, containerized workflows that emphasize reproducibility and portability.
 Frameworks such as Nextflow and nf-core have enabled the development of community-maintained pipelines that support a wide range of sequencing modalities and analytical goals [@Langer:2025].
 These include comprehensive workflows capable of handling metagenomic data, reference-based analyses, and *de novo* assembly within a single framework.